 - Night - Day is a sculpture resembling Stonehenge along the path between Holzapfel and H. J. Patterson Halls.

 - An untitled sculpture stands behind the Architecture Building.
 It was given in memory of Herbert E. Rycroft II and sculpted by Raymond Kaskey in 1972.

-- "Bradford," a metal sculpture in front of the Chemistry Building was created by Lila Katzen and given to the University by the artist and George Snow, professor of physics from 1958 to 1992.
+- "Bradford," a metal sculpture in front of the Chemistry Building was created by Lila Katzen and given to the University by George Snow, professor of physics from 1958 to 1992, and his wife Lila.

 - Two glazed ceramic lions imported from China sit on either side of the doorway to the Institute for Global Chinese Affairs in Francis Scott Key Hall.